pelican-eggs/games-steamcmd/satisfactory/README.md

 ### Server Initialization

+> [!WARNING]
+> The server cannot be joined for the first time via "Join Game -> Join game directly..." on the main menu due to the TLS certificate not being trusted yet.\
+> Instead, join via "Server Manager -> Add Server" and you will be prompted to trust the certificate and initialize the server.

 For a server to be fully "initialized", a client who owns the game must log into the server to "claim" it and create an administrator password.
 Then, a new session can be created via the "Create Game" tab in-game, or an existing save file can be uploaded (see [Save Files](#save-files) below).

 Misc. settings listed below can be configured by an admin client via the Server Manager's "Server Settings" tab, and are currently **not** set via the Egg: